Local rigid cohomology of singular points: Introduction and statement of results

 \subsection{Equivalence of singularities}

 Consider two points on $k$-schemes $x' \in X'$ and $x \in X$.
-We say that these two points are \emph{contact equivalent} if there exists an isomorphism of completed local rings $\widehat{\Op}_{X, x} \xlongrightarrow{\sim} \widehat{\Op}_{X', x'}$.
+We say that these two points are \emph{contact equivalent} if there exists an isomorphism $\widehat{\Op}_{X, x} \xlongrightarrow{\sim} \widehat{\Op}_{X', x'}$ on the completed local rings.
 We denote this by $(X', x') \sim_c (X, x)$.
-This definition is very classical; see for instance \cite{greuel}.
+This definition of contact equivalence is valid over any base field.
+It is a well-known fact that over $\C$ one recovers the classical analytic definition.
+See \cite[Corollary 1.6]{artin2}.

 In this paper we will need to use the following reformulation of contact equivalence.
 It is due to Artin.

 \begin{proposition} Two points $x' \in X'$ and $x \in X$ are contact equivalent if and only if there exists another scheme $X''$ together with a point $x'' \in X''$ and two morphisms $f' \colon X'' \rightarrow X'$ and $f \colon X'' \rightarrow X$ such that: \begin{enumerate}[label=\roman*)] \item $f'(x'') = x'$ and $f'$ induces an isomorphism $k(x') \xlongrightarrow{\sim} k(x'')$ on the residue fields. \item $f(x'') = x$ and $f$ induces an isomorphism $k(x) \xlongrightarrow{\sim} k(x'')$ on the residue fields. \item $f'$ and $f$ are \'{e}tale at $x''$. \end{enumerate} \end{proposition}